carruc/carruc-eu/about.md

 ---
-layout: post
+layout: aboutme
-title: "About me"
+title: "About Me"
 ---

-About me
+Welcome to my corner of the internet!
+I'm Pietro Carrucciu.